standardebooks/manual/7-high-level-structural-patterns.rst

 				margin: 0;
 			}
 		}
-		/* End all dedications */
+		/* End centered dedications */

 #.
-Dedications are frequently styled uniquely by the authors.
-Therefore Standard Ebooks producers have freedom to style dedications to match page scans, for example by including small caps, different font sizes, alignments, etc.
+Prose-type dedications are styled like regular chapters, including a top margin if there is no heading material.

 Epigraphs
 *********